emilypx/appfair.github.io/index.md

 Software can also be actively hostile, such as programs that attempt to exfiltrate your personal data and activities ("spyware") or programs that attempt to lock you out of your own data ("ransomware").
 At the extreme end of the spectrum, programs that run on your computer can be actively dangerous to both yourself as well as the broader network: they can act as hosts for virus propagation or externally-coordinated clients for a "botnet" that can perform distributed denial of service (DDoS) attacks or other malicious activities.

-Web browsers have been dealing with these risks and issues ever since the advent of JavaScript.
+Web browsers have been dealing with these risks and issues ever since the web was born.
-Browsers have evolved to enable arbitrary code to be run while still protecting the user's system and privacy (to some extent) by having the untrusted code run inside a sandbox that restricts the sorts of activities that are permitted: file system access is generally restricted to cookie storage and compartmentalized local file storage APIs, and network access is typically limited to HTTP (and websockets) access back to the network host for the page that loaded the code.
+Browsers have evolved to enable arbitrary code to be run while still protecting the user's system and privacy (to some extent) by having the untrusted code run inside a sandbox that restricts the sorts of activities that are permitted: file system access is generally restricted to cookie storage and compartmentalized local file storage APIs, and network access is typically limited to HTTP and websocket access back to the network host for the page that loaded the code.

-Similarly, applications that run on most modern operating systems can be "hardened" and constrained to a "sandbox", which restricts the application in what it can see and do.
+Similarly, applications that run on most modern operating systems can be "hardened" and constrained to running in a "sandbox", which restricts the application in what it can see and do.
 File system access, including access to your personal data (such as contacts, mail, and photos), require explicit consent from the user before the app can access the data.
 Similarly, direct access to the local hardware (microphone, video/camera, keyboard) is constrained and also requires explicit consent.
-The App Fair integration process requires that all software be hardened and sandboxed in order to appear in the catalog.
+The App Fair integration process requires that all software be hardened and sandboxed in order to be visible in, and installable from, the catalog.

+### Source Transparency

-The App Fair Integration-Release process is completely automated; there is no individual review of apps, neither when they are initially submitted nor when updates are released.
+The App Fair's `integrate-release` build process is completely automated; there is no individual review of apps, neither when they are initially submitted nor when updates are released.
 This allows the release & update processes to be free of delays and keeps the catalog free from reviewer bias, but it also removes any possibility of pre-distribution "gate-keeping" to protect the community from unwanted programs.

-The App Fair instead provides post-distribution gate-keeping by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available GitHub repositories.
+The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available GitHub repositories.
 For any release in the App Fair catalog, the complete source code is available for inspection, review, and analysis by the entire world.
 This access enables the security community to use all its resources to identify, isolate, and mitigate badly-behaved apps.
 In addition, a requirement that all the code be hosted in publicly-available Git repositories means that tools like [GitHub's code scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) can be used to identify security vulnerabilities in the app or any of the frameworks it embeds.

+This adds an accountability element: all the source that goes into any release of app, whether it be part of the `/APP-ORG/App` fork itself, or as part of a third-party SPM dependency.

 ## User FAQ